Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 The original home page of the Woolworths Virtual Museum when it launched in 2004

-The original version of the museum went on-line as museum.woolworths.co.uk in 2004.
+The original museum went on-line as museum.woolworths.co.uk in 2004.
 Written in Microsoft FrontPage, it included a persistent navigation bar in a frame above each of 160 pages of content.
 In keeping with the prevailing IT dogma of the time, the images were severely scaled and compressed to keep the bandwidth requirements to an absolute minimum.
-The self-imposed constraint was not driven by a desire to save space or cost on the web, but rather to make the site accessible to home users, who at the time generally had slow dial-up connections to the Internet.
+The self-imposed constraint was not driven by a desire to save space or cost on the web, but rather to make the site accessible to home users, most of whom had slow dial-up connections to the Internet.

 An example page from the original Woolworths Museum, showing a day in the life of a colleague in the 1930s